ThiagoAM/GameAudioPlayer/README.md

 • Create a `GameAudioPlayer` instance <br />
 • Load your sounds with the `prepareSound` or `prepareSounds` method <br />
 • Play your sounds with the `playPreparedSound` method <br />
-• Set the maximum number of times a certain sound can play at the same time with the `setMaxConrurrentPlayback` method
+• Set the maximum number of times a certain sound can play at the same time with the `setMaxConrurrentPlayback` method <br />
-• Disable cached sounds with the `disableCachedSounds` method for even better performance (optional)
+• Disable cached sounds with the `disableCachedSounds` method for even better performance (optional) <br />
 • That's it! <br />

 # Example (easier way)